averikitsch/langchaingo/vectorstores/alloydb/README.md

 ## Engine Creation

-An Engine is needed to connect and communicate with the AlloyDB Instance.
+The `AlloyDBEngine` configures a connection pool to your AlloyDB database,

 ```go
 package main